MiladMrz/Easy-installation-of-Ta-Lib-in-Python/README.md

   A. download from Microsoft website:  https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019

   - This option will force you to download and setup a program & at least download size of 5GB.
-  - Due to installer issues, you may force to offline installation which is worse. it may take up to even 40GB of downloading size and again time to setup.
+  - Due to installer issues, you may force to use offline installation which is worse. it may take up to even 40GB of downloading size and again time to setup.

   B. Use npm installation with **Node.js**

   - You need to download Node.js from  https://nodejs.org/en/  (for exp: v12.18.3)
   - open `cmd` and run `npm install -g windows-build-tools` command.
-This will download all needed files and takes only few seconds.
+This will download all needed files and takes only few minutes.
+  - If didnt work try `npm install --global --production windows-build-tools@4.0.0`

 ## 2: error: Cannot find ta-lib library, installation may fail.